n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 #### <abbr>ZWJ</abbr> gendered person sequences ####

-A <abbr>ZWJ</abbr> gendered person sequence is used to request a specific-gendered version of an emoji codepoint that depicts a single human being.
+A <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered person sequence is used to request a specific-gendered version of an emoji codepoint that depicts a single human being.

-Each <abbr>ZWJ</abbr> gendered person sequence is composed of an emoji that depicts a human by default, followed by <samp>"ZWJ"</samp>, followed by a gender symbol, followed by <samp>"VS16"</samp>.
+Each <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered person sequence is composed of an emoji that depicts a human by default, followed by <samp>"ZWJ"</samp>, followed by a gender symbol, followed by <samp>"VS16"</samp>.